Dennis McDermott Research Scholarships

 How is it paid?

-Up to three scholarships will be awarded to the top-ranked applicants of Aboriginal or Torres Strait Islander origin to undertake a doctoral research or Masters by research degree at La Trobe.
-It is awarded in conjunction with a Research Training Program (RTP) Scholarship, which provides an RTP Stipend, RTP Offset to cover tuition fees and an RTP Allowance.
+Up to three (3) scholarships will be awarded to the top-ranked applicants of Aboriginal or Torres Strait Islander origin to undertake a doctoral research or Masters by research degree at La Trobe.
+The scholarship is awarded in conjunction with a Research Training Program (RTP) Scholarship, which provides an RTP Stipend, RTP Offset to cover tuition fees and an RTP Allowance.

 These scholarships are available to undertake a Masters by research or doctoral research project on any topic aligned to La Trobe’s areas of research strength, subject to the availability of supervision and research resources.
 Applicants may wish to apply for an advertised research project or develop their own research proposal.
-Successful applicants should be available to commence their degree between 1 July and 30 November at a La Trobe University campus.
+Successful applicants must be available to commence this scholarship at any time between 1 February and 1 July 2023.

 Applicants must be an Australian citizen or Australian Permanent Resident.